SBelkaid/Python4Linguist/README.md

 ````shell
 git clone git@github.com:SBelkaid/Python4Linguist.git
 ````
-You will need to have installed the lxml library for python (http://lxml.de/).
+You will need to have installed the lxml library for Python (http://lxml.de/).
 Usually just by running`pip install --user lxml` should be enough for installing lxml.

 You will need to have installed the BeautifulSoup library for python (http://www.crummy.com/software/BeautifulSoup/).
 Usually just by running`pip install --user bs4` should be enough for installing bs4.

-You will need to have installed the pykml library for python.
+You will need to have installed the pykml library for Python.
 Usually just by running`pip install --user pykml` should be enough for installing pykml.

-You will need to have installed the numpy library for python.
+You will need to have installed the numpy library for Python.
 Usually just by running`pip install --user numpy` should be enough for installing numpy.

-You will need to have installed the nltk library for python nltk.org.
+You will need to have installed the nltk library for Python nltk.org.
 Best thing to do is install Anaconda https://www.continuum.io/downloads, contains more usefull modules, such as numpy and pandas.

 Usage
 -----